petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/health-safety.md

 + Lightweight:

     The Petority is designed to be lightweight, preventing any unnecessary burden on pets.
-Whether it's a small dog or a large cat, the hardware is easy to wear, allowing pets to move freely.
+Whether it's a small dog or a large dog, the hardware is easy to wear, allowing pets to move freely.

 + Ergonomics: